pkalliok/mumps-quines/README.md

 Just to show that you can.

+- [Quine 0](./quine0.mps) is a quine because many MUMPS implementations output nothing when they execute an empty source file.

 - [Quine 1](./quine1.mps) cheats by using the introspective $t function to read its own code.